-If you’ve used Firefox in Gnome Shell, you’ve probably noticed that while it looks great (certainly better than it does under KDE), it doesn’t look like it could be one of the native Gnome applications.
+If you’ve used Firefox in Gnome Shell, you’ve probably noticed that while it looks great (certainly better than it does under KDE ), it doesn’t look like it could be one of the native Gnome applications.
 Thankfully, there are two different ways you can make Firefox look even better in Gnome Shell – one of which is much easier to apply than the other.
 Let’s go over both.

 Use the Gnome 3 Theme

-First off, if you want your Firefox to look like other new-style Gnome Shell applications, you’ll want to install this Gnome 3 theme.
+First off, if you want your Firefox to look like other new-style Gnome Shell applications, you’ll want to install this Gnome 3 theme [No Longer Available].
 Originally called Adwaita, after the name of the default Gnome 3 theme, this extension adds some design cues that you would find in other native Gnome applications – the tabs now have light blue accents on the top of them, the back and forward buttons follow the Gnome 3 style, and there are few other minor tweaks.
 It’s a quick yet simple extension that makes quite a difference in calming your OCD (don’t worry: we all want our applications to fit in with our system).

 Firefox with GTK3